 Many employers pay a stipend to interns for their meals and travel costs or to assist with tuition.

-Students are eligible to receive credit for internships that have been documented through the Office of Student Affairs.
-Once selected the student must meet with the Career & Internship Advisor and pick up the internship contract and supporting papers.
+Students are eligible to receive credit for internships that have been documented through Career Services.
+Once selected the student must meet with the Director of Career Services and pick up the internship contract and supporting papers.
 The student will

 bring the contract to the internship site before his/her first day at work.
-The contract must be completed and signed, and then returned to the Career and Internship Advisor.
-At the end of the internship, both the student and the host supervisor evaluate the experience on the supplied evaluation forms.
-The forms are turned in to the Career and Internship Advisor before grades are issued.
+The contract must be completed and signed, and then returned to Career Services.
+At the end of the internship, both the student and the host supervisor evaluate the experience on the supplied evaluation forms and the student must submit a one-page reflection discussing their internship experience.
+The forms are turned in to the Director before grades are issued.